stuvjordan-uroc/blw-dataviz-perf-clean/NEXTSTEP.md

 ## Change text of VizHeader...it needs to refer to the characteristic displayed about.

 ## Sad face emoji on canvas when there is a error in allocating respondent positions.

-## Loading of military interference characterstics is failing.

 ## All downloaded type defs are in meta.json.
 Fix data generation and download to get rid of coordinate type files.